PowerPoint Presentation for Zimmer's Photography Class

 Harry Callahan - formalistic, minimalist portraits and landscapes

-Roy DeCarava - documenting the African-American experience and its cultural icons
+Roy DeCarava - documented the African-American experience and its cultural icons

 Walker Evans -